 - Kidney failure

-- Osteoporosis– a condition that can lead to human bones becoming fragile and easy to fracture
+- Osteoporosis– a condition that leads to bones becoming fragile and easily fractured

 - Heart problems (e.g. cardiac abnormalities, sudden cardiac arrest)